On automatic continuity of operators from ordered to topological vector spaces

-Recall that a positive operator $T$ from a vector lattice to a normed lattice is Lebesgue/$\sigma$-Lebesgue iff $T$ is order-to-norm continuous/$\sigma$-order-to-norm continuous \cite[Lemma 2.1]{AEG-2022}.
+Recall that a positive operator $T$ from a vector lattice to a normed lattice is Lebesgue/$\sigma$-Lebesgue if and only if $T$ is order-to-norm continuous/$\sigma$-order-to-norm continuous \cite[Lemma 2.1]{AEG-2022}.
 The same result holds also in the following more general setting.

-\begin{theorem} Let $T$ be a positive operator from an OVS $X$ to an ordered TVS $(Y,\tau)$ with a normal cone.
+\begin{theorem} Let $T$ be a positive operator from an ordered vector space $X$ to an ordered topological vector space $(Y,\tau)$ with a normal cone.
 Then

 \end{theorem}